User acquisition strategy can sound complex, but in reality it’s as simple as this: getting users to sign up for your product.

 Customer Acquisition Funnel: A User Acquisition (UA) Model

-Having this model makes it easier to have an overview of how your UA campaigns come together.
+Having this model makes it easier to have an overview of how your UA campaigns come together and how your acquisition funnel marketing is executed.

 The following chart by June displays a two-step funnel along with the corresponding conversion rates: